 A SIMPLE IRA is an easy way for a small business to set up a retirement plan.
 The employer makes tax-deductible contributions to the plan in the form of either matching or non-elective contributions, and the employee makes salary deferral contributions.

-Retirement Accounts for Small- to Mid-Size Businesses
+Retirement Accounts for Small- to Medium-Sized Businesses

 Profit Sharing Plan

-The Profit Sharing Plan is a popular choice for employers because it allows them to make a contribution that is spread among plan participants.
+A profit sharing plan is a popular choice for employers because it allows them to make a contribution that is spread among plan participants.
 Features such as delayed vesting and stricter eligibility requirements provide more control over your plan.